Energy & Environment Program

-The Energy and Environmental Policy Program strives to continue Senator Baker’s work in the areas of energy and environmental policy.
+The Energy & Environment Program strives to continue Senator Baker’s work in the areas of energy and environmental policy.
 Among the issues addressed are energy consumption and conservation; nuclear energy; renewable energy; air and water pollution; ecosystem services; and climate change.
 The center studies the interaction of energy and the environment to develop economically sound policies that improve the quality of life of the world’s citizens.
-The Energy and Environmental Policy program is led by Dr. Charles Sims.
+The Energy & Environment program is led by Dr. Charles Sims.

-The Energy and Environmental Forum, with previous support from TNSCORE and TVA, has provided a forum for the academic community to share their research findings from a broad set of national and international academic departments, researchers, and students with a common interest in environmental and energy issues.
+The Energy and Environment Forum, with previous support from TNSCORE and TVA, has provided a forum for the academic community to share their research findings from a broad set of national and international academic departments, researchers, and students with a common interest in energy and environment issues.

 An interdisciplinary committee of UT faculty invites four to six speakers each semester from fields such as ecology, economics, urban planning, law, atmospheric chemistry and sociology to present on occasional Thursdays from 1-2:30 p.m. in the Baker Center’s Toyota Auditorium.
 The committee members are: